mongodb-haskell/mongodb/tutorial.md

     > run allCollections

-* Note The system.indexes collection is a special internal collection that was created automatically.
+Note, the system.indexes collection is a special internal collection that was created automatically.

 Getting a single document with findOne